CDK2020/flarum-ext-users-list/readme.md

 - Allow admin to view list of users registered users.
 - Allow admin to send emails to user or all users.

+### variables

+- Typing "!!user!!" into the message box will replace it with the user it is being sent to, works will mail to all.

 ### Installation